Articles

 • The average horse lives to be approximately 20 years of age, although many ponies and a few horses live for 30 years.
 Older horses and ponies need a little extra care to ensure that they remain healthy and happy.

 • Periodontal disease is the most common problem affecting cats of all age groups.
-The importance of daily dental home care cannot be overemphasized.
-Nutrition can contribute to preventing periodontal disease and gingivitis.
+The importance of daily, at-home dental care cannot be overemphasized.
+Cats may benefit from either a food, treat, water additive, gel or powder that has been approved by the VOHC to reduce plaque buildup.

 • Choke is a relatively common condition that occurs when food or a foreign body blocks the horse's esophagus (gullet), which is the tube that takes food from the back of the mouth (pharynx) to the stomach.